Royston Cave: Restoration

 In 2010, it was discovered that due to damp conditions in the cave insect larvae and worms were infesting and damaging the walls and carvings, and restoration works were initiated.
 In August 2014, it was reported that the work to remove the threat of the chalk-eating worms had been successful.
 James Robinson, cave manager, said: "Controlling the worm population presented a different challenge as it was felt unwise to use biocides or gas in a space like the cave which is regularly open to the public.
 The most practical approach was, therefore, to reduce the worms’ habitat.
 This involved removing the large volumes of soil and other debris at the base of the cave, particularly on the step below the carvings.
 Without their food the earthworms and brandling worms soon moved on".
 Repair work to water pipes was also carried out as water seeping into the cave had caused cracks to appear in the carvings.
 Traffic vibration from vehicles using the road above the cave could still cause problems if changes to road use were to occur.

 Despite the restoration, in November 2018, the Cave was added to Historic England's Heritage at Risk Register.
-It was the subsequently the subject of a BBC News television report.
+It was subsequently the subject of a BBC News television report.